tidepool-org/platform/README.md

 make test
 ```

-The environment variable `TEST` indicates which test to execute.
-If not specified, then all tests are executed.
+The environment variable `TEST` indicates which package hierarchy to test.
+If not specified, then all packages are tested.
 For example,

 ```
 TEST=user make test